What is Finasteride?

 What Happens After Discontinuation?

-An important point users must understand: Finasteride's effect only persists with continuous use.
-After discontinuing the medication, hair loss returns within 3-6 months, the hair picture develops to the level that would have been reached without treatment, and already gained hairs are lost again.
-Finasteride is thus a long-term therapy where the medication must be applied permanently to maintain results.
-This doesn't mean the medication is addictive, but that the underlying biological process of hair loss resumes without DHT blockade.
+An important point: The effect of finasteride only persists with continuous use.
+After discontinuing the medication, hair loss returns within 3 to 6 months.
+The hair pattern develops to the level that would have been reached without treatment.
+Already gained hairs are lost again.

 Conclusion on Finasteride Efficacy